Jul 19 04:01 UTC

 By monitoring these readings, you can better predict and observe the mesmerizing auroras, whether you're a novice or a seasoned chaser.
 Always consider local weather conditions and light pollution for the best viewing experience.

-The Kp6 will cover all of Iceland from 05:43:00.
-Viewed from Reykjavík, when active, the Aurora might be visible in all directions but might likely be positioned toward the southern horizon.
-In addition it might cover the UK and Ireland, northern-mid Germany and Poland, the Netherlands and Belgium and northern France.
+The Kp2-3 will cover all of Iceland from 23:00.
+Viewed from Reykjavík, when active, the Aurora will be positioned between the NNW horizon and the Big Dipper (Ursa Major) star constellation.
+In addition it might cover the Faroe Islands and northern-mid Scandinavia.

 Northern Lights Solar Wind Data